Capacity Development and Extension

 Students enrol in one of two study options:

-- course work and major paper, or
+- course work and thesis; or

 Thesis